jannsta1/pyx4/readme.md

 9. Test *x* and *y* in target velocity while moving *z* in target position and adding yaw: advance in *x* and *y* at velocity 2 for 10s while increasing the altitude to 8m and adding a target yaw of 1.
 10. Test landing: land at the starting point.

+## Test types

+For each waypoint, different checks are performed to ensure correct functionality of the code base:

+- **waypoint position**: it checks whether the position at which the drone is when a waypoint is reached is as expected.
+- **target type**: it checks whether the target type for the xy setpoints is as expected.
+For example, making sure that it is target position instead of velocity.
+- **timeout**: checks that the timeout for each waypoint is as expected.
+- **velocity**: only for *xy* velocity setpoints.
+It checks that the velocity throughout is more or less constant and as expected.

+In addition, there is a basic check that tests that the number of waypoints visited is the same as specified in the mission file.

-## Testing workflow
+## Miscellaneous

 ### Important files:

 - `pyx4_base/data/mission_specs/basic_test.csv`: the default test mission
 - `pyx4_base/data/test/basic_test.csv`: the test mission comparison file.
 For each waypoint, it contains the local positions the drone should be at when it reaches the waypoints.
 - `pyx4_base/test/pyx4.test`: launch the Px4 and Pyx4 nodes to perform the mission.
+Launch
-Launch `pyx4_test_logic.py` to perform the test logics.
+`pyx4_test_logic.py` to perform the test logics.
 Launch `pyx4_test.py` to perform the unittests.
+- `pyx4_base/test_scripts/pyx4_test_logic.py`: ROS node where most of the testing logic happens.
+- `pyx4_base/test_scripts/pyx4_test.py`: unittest node that performs the test assertions.
-- `pyx4_base/get_test_data.py` *(optional)*: to get the comparisson file for testing.
-Alternatively, the waypoints could be computed by hand.
+- `pyx4_base/test_scripts/get_test_data.py` *(optional, **not recommended**)*: to get the comparisson file for testing.
+Otherwise, the waypoints could be computed by hand.
 - `pyx4_base/launch/get_test_data.launch`: launch file to launch `get_test_data.py`.
-- `pyx4_base/pyx4_test_logic.py`: ROS node where most of the testing logic happens.
-- `pyx4_base/pyx4_test.py`: unittest node that performs the test assertions.

-### Steps

-#### Collecting data:
+### Collecting data:
+*Note: This step is already done, and unless there is a change in the test mission it should not be done again.*

 To test a comparison file is needed.
 This MUST be done when the code has passed some tests or when the developer is confident the code base is working properly.

-If done manually, check the test mission to compute the final position for each waypoint and write a CSV in `pyx4_base/data/test` with the following columns:
+Check the test mission file to compute the final position for each waypoint and write a CSV in `pyx4_base/data/test` with the following columns:

 - label: the waypoint number
 - x: *x* position at the waypoint